platformsh/platformsh-docs/sites/platform/src/security/web-application-firewall/waf.md

 ---
 title: "{{% vendor/name %}} WAF"
-description: Learn how the WAF included in Enterprise and Elite plans can help protect your site from distributed denial of service (DDoS) attacks.
+description: Learn how the WAF can help protect your site from distributed denial of service (DDoS) attacks.
 weight: 1
 banner:
     type: tiered-feature
 ---

+{{% version/specific %}}
 Enterprise and Elite projects on {{% vendor/name %}} come with a web application firewall (WAF) at no additional cost.
+{{% /version/specific %}}

 This WAF monitors requests to your app and blocks suspicious ones.

 All traffic to {{% vendor/name %}} endpoints is also filtered